Heartland rugby player lucky to be alive after broken bone leads to freak medical event

 The broken leg was horrific enough, but there was much worse to come.

-A heartland rugby star has survived a brush with death after an on-field injury led to a series of "freak" medical complications.
+A Te Puke rugby player has survived a brush with death after an on-field injury led to a series of "freak" medical complications.

-Thames Valley player Hayden Anderson, 21, is awake and speaking with family and friends after spending a week in critical care hooked up to life support after being hospitalised for surgery on a broken tibia and fibia.
+Hayden Anderson, 21, is awake and speaking with family and friends after spending a week in critical care hooked up to life support after being hospitalised for surgery on a broken tibia and fibia playing for Thames Valley.

 Anderson was admitted to Waikato Hospital on September 16 after breaking his leg just minutes into a Heartland Championship clash between Thames Valley and Buller in Paeroa.